 Can I give out my routing number?

-A bank routing number in and of itself has little threat to your financial security.
-Afterall, it’s a nine-digit code used by financial institutions to identify other financial institutions.
+A bank routing number in and of itself reveals very little.
+After all, it’s a nine-digit code used by financial institutions to identify other financial institutions.
 It’s very much public information, and only becomes a risk factor when paired with other personal details.

 Can someone steal your money with your bank account number?

-Typically, more than just a bank account number is needed to steal your money, but as we just mentioned, routing numbers are easily found.
+Typically, a scammer would need more than just a bank account number to steal your money, but as we just mentioned, routing numbers are easily found.
 With those two pieces of information, a crook could use those numbers on some websites to purchase goods or otherwise defraud you.